-- 20.2 Criteria, priorities and procedures for application to, and distribution of, the fund shall be established by the JCAA. - 20.3 Effective September 1, 2020, there shall be two Contract Instructor Teaching Innovation Grants awarded per year valued at six thousand dollars (\$6,000) each.
-The application process and the criteria for awarding this grant will be developed by the JCAA. - 20.4 Where the Employer is requiring that an employee attend training or orientation the employee will be provided with timely, advance notice, where possible. - 20.5 In-house training or orientation for a bargaining unit position, if required by the Employer, shall not be considered a qualification for the position.
+- 20.2 Criteria, priorities and procedures for application to and distribution of the fund shall be established by the JCAA. - 20.3 There shall be one Contract Instructor Teaching Innovation Grant awarded per year valued at \$6000.
+The application process and the criteria for awarding this grant will be developed by the JCAA. - 20.4 Where the employer is requiring that an employee attend training or orientation the employee will be provided with timely, advance notice, where possible. - 20.5 In-house training or orientation for a bargaining unit position, if required by the Employer, shall not be considered a qualification for the position.